-AMD has stacked up the Epyc 7000s against the current Broadwell Xeons, and at a given price point, it thinks it can deliver somewhere between 45 percent and 60 percent better bang for around the same bucks.
+AMD has stacked up the Epyc 7000s against the current Broadwell Xeons at very roughly similar price points and it thinks it can deliver somewhere between 45 percent and 60 percent better bang for around the same bucks.

 Here is how AMD thinks its Epyc 7000s in single-socket configurations perform on integer workloads, as gauged by the SPECint_rate_base_2006 part of the SPEC suite of CPU tests.

 And here is how AMD did its comparisons for beefier two-socket configurations of the Epyc 7000s: